The Science of Consciousness

 From a spiritual perspective, the science of consciousness from the outside, has things the wrong way round.

-Our consciousness is more fundamental than a collection of different brain parts working together.
+Consciousness is more fundamental than a collection of different brain parts working together.
 Our consciousness defines who we are.
-And "who we are" has a self at the basis of all our conscious activities and experiences.
+And "who we are" has a self at the basis of all of our conscious activities and experiences.

-The self is like the reflection in the water.
-Although the quality of the reflection depends on the quality of the water, the reflection itself is not the water.
+The individual self is like the reflection of the Sun in a glass of water.
+It appears in the glass but originates in the cosmic regions which exist independently of the glass.
+The quality of the reflection certainly depends on the nature of the glass and on the quality of the water it contains - but the reflection itself is not the water.